Sri-Sai-Subhash-Kasireddy/Data-Mining-/README.md

 # Data Mining

-This repository consitts of all my machine learning assignment and projects.
+This repository consists of all my machine learning assignment and projects.